as with any medical treatment, there are some risks and considerations to keep in mind.

 - Once inserted, they release hormones steadily, avoiding the peaks and valleys that can occur with patches, gels, pills or shots.

-Benefits of pellets:
+Benefits of slow-release doses:

 - Provide a steady delivery of hormones, avoiding major fluctuations